 Baby Back Ribs – Competition-Style Recipe

-The next recipe for competition style BBQ ribs comes from the How to BBQ Right site maintained by Malcom Reed of Killer Hogs BBQ.
+The next recipe for how to cook BBQ ribs comes from the How to BBQ Right site maintained by Malcom Reed of Killer Hogs BBQ.
 Malcom puts together an awesome step by step BBQ rib How To for you here, and he has a nice selection of step by step photos and extra tips (like his Secret to BBQ Ribs) that will for sure put you on the right track.

 As you can see, Malcom holds very little back when he talks about how to prepare competition ribs.
 I really like what he says here about prepping the ribs initially and then applying smoke to the ribs…